Volvo B5LH

 The Volvo B5LH (initially known as the Volvo B5L Hybrid, also known as the Volvo BRLH) is a low-floor hybrid electric bus chassis for both single-decker buses and double-decker buses manufactured by Volvo since 2008.
 It is the basis for Volvo's integral 7700 Hybrid full low floor city bus and its successor, the 7900 Hybrid from 2011.
 In 2008, pre-production batches of both types of chassis were manufactured.
 Serial production started in June 2010.
 From 2013 it is also available as an articulated bus chassis.
-First entering service in London, the B5LH is the only current double decker type in service in the United Kingdom that uses a parallel hybrid drive system.

 An updated version, the Volvo B5LHC, was launched in 2016, designed for high-capacity inner-city work.
-The chassis is available with Wright SRM bodywork, which in terms of front end styling is identical in appearance to London's New Routemaster buses.
+The chassis was available with Wright SRM bodywork.
+The B5LHC was discontinued in 2018 after only two examples built, with Volvo instead focusing on developing the Volvo BZL battery electric bus chassis.

-On 14 April 2020, Volvo announced the S-Charge self-charging hybrid version of B5L chassis, which replaced original hybrid model.
+On 14 April 2020, Volvo announced the S-Charge self-charging hybrid version of B5L chassis, which replaced the original hybrid model.
 It is known as Volvo B5L S-Charge and can run in electric mode at the speeds up to 50 km/h, up from 20 km/h in previous model.
-Previous model continues to be available in certain markets, such as the UK.
+The previous B5LH continues to be available in certain markets.

-Design and Performance
+Design and performance

 The B5LH is powered by Volvo's in-house parallel hybrid drive train that couple its I-SAM motor to a 5-litre D5-series diesel engine.
 The drive train is connected to the Volvo I-Shift automatic transmission that drives the rear axle.
 The whole drive train is mounted in-line at the left rear of the chassis, similar to the B7L.
 A lithium battery pack is mounted just behind the front left wheel, powering the I-SAM motor system.